-Additionally, all states have enacted legislation protecting the privacy and security of "personal information" such as identifiable financial or health information, social security number and credit card information.
+Additionally, all U.S. states have enacted legislation protecting the privacy and security of "personal information" such as identifiable financial or health information, social security numbers, credit card information and other personally identifiable information.
 These laws overlap and apply simultaneously with federal privacy and security requirements and regulated entities must comply with all of them.
-The California Consumer Privacy Act ("CCPA") that went into effect January 1, 2020, is one of the most restrictive state privacy laws, protecting a wide variety of personal information and granting significant rights to California residents with respect to their personal information.
-Regulations under CCPA have been modified several times.
-Additionally, a new privacy law, the California Privacy Rights Act, ("CPRA") was approved by California voters in the election of November 3, 2020 and went into effect in January of 2023 modifying CCPA significantly, potentially resulting in further uncertainty, additional costs and expenses stemming from efforts to comply, and additional potential for harm and liability for failure to comply.
-Among other things, the CPRA established a new regulatory authority, the California Privacy Protection Agency, which will be enacting new regulations and will have expanded enforcement authority.
-Other states in the U.S. are considering privacy laws similar to CCPA.
-In February 2021, Virginia and Colorado enacted similar data protection laws and other U.S. states have proposals under consideration, increasing the regulatory compliance risk.
-In dealing with health information for the development of our technology or for commercial purposes, we will be indirectly affected by HIPAA and state-imposed health information privacy and security laws because these laws regulate the ability of our potential customers and research collaborators to share health information with us.
-Additionally, we must identify and comply with all applicable state laws for the protection of personal information with respect to employee information or other per
+The California Consumer Privacy Act ("CCPA") went into effect January 1, 2020, and is one of the most restrictive state privacy laws, protecting a wide variety of personal information and granting significant rights to California residents with respect to their personal information.
+Regulations under CCPA have been modified several times and continue to be modified.
+Additionally, a new privacy law, the California Privacy Rights Act, ("CPRA") was approved by California voters in the election of November 3, 2020 and went into effect in January of 2023.
+The CPRA modified the CCPA significantly, and may result in further uncertainty, additional costs and expenses stemming from efforts to comply with this law, and increases the potential for harm and liability for failure to comply.
+Among other things, the CPRA established a new regulatory authority, the California Privacy Protection Agency, which is enacting new regulations and other U.S. states have proposals under consideration, increasing the regulatory compliance risk.
+In dealing with health information for the development of our technology or for commercial purposes, we will be indirectly affected by HIPAA and state-imposed health information privacy and cybersecurity laws because these laws regulate the ability of our potential customers and research collaborators to share health information with us.
+Additionally, we must identify and comply with all applicable state laws for the protection of personal information for the two collect.

 In the European Union, increasingly stringent data protection and privacy rules that have and will continue to have substantial impact on the use of personal and patient data across the healthcare industry became stronger in May 2018.
-The EU General Data Protection Regulation ("GDPR") applies across the European Union and includes, among other things, a requirement for prompt notice of data breaches to data subjects and supervisory authorities in certain circumstances and significant fines for non-compliance.
+The GDPR applies across the European Union and includes, among other things, a requirement for prompt notice of data breaches to data subjects and supervisory authorities in certain circumstances and significant fines for non-compliance.
 The GDPR fine framework can be up to 20 million euros, or up to 4% of the company's total global turnover of the preceding fiscal year, whichever is higher.
 The GDPR sets out a number of requirements that must be complied with when handling the personal data of such European Union based data subjects including: providing expanded disclosures about how their personal data will be used; higher standards for organizations to demonstrate that they have obtained valid consent or have another legal basis in place to justify their data processing activities; the obligation to appoint data protection officers in certain circumstances; new rights for individuals to be "forgotten" and rights to data portability, as well as enhanced current rights (e.g., access requests); the principal of accountability and demonstrating compliance through policies, procedures, training and audit; and the new mandatory data breach regime.
 In particular, medical or health data, genetic data and biometric data where the latter is used to uniquely identify an individual are all classified as "special category" data under the GDPR and are afforded greater protection and require additional compliance obligations.
 Noncompliance could result in the imposition of fines, penalties, or orders to stop noncompliant activities.
-We may be subject to GDPR if we undertake operations in the EU, offer products or services to individuals in the EU or monitor the behavior of individuals within the EU.
+We are be subject to GDPR as we undertake and expand operations in the EU, offer products or services to individuals in the EU, or monitor the behavior of individuals within the EU.